rishixxxx/Rishix19/README.md

 I'm a Data Analyst with a curiosity to extract insights from any Data's.

-Outside of coding, I love pushing my limits with strength training 🏋️‍♀️ and reading Informative Contents
+Outside of coding, I love pushing my limits with strength training 🏋️‍♀️ and reading and learning anything that excites me.
 ## 🛠️ Skills

 **Languages**